Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Failure mode three.
 Friction is rate-limiting at a low ceiling.
 A four-page checkout with eleven required fields converts at a fixed rate.
 Better traffic does not move the rate.
 Operators who scale paid spend into a friction-limited checkout discover, six months in, that revenue scaled linearly with spend until the spend exceeded the checkout's absolute throughput, at which point the marginal cost of acquisition collapsed against the friction wall.

 Failure mode five.
 The traffic-first cycle compounds budget.
 Every quarter the operator buys more traffic against an unfixed leak.
 Every quarter the leak gets larger in absolute terms.
-Every quarter the agency or vendor reports rising spend and stable CR, and every quarter the operator reads the stability as evidence the funnel is fine.
+Every quarter the agency or vendor numbers rising spend and stable CR, and every quarter the operator checks the stability as evidence the funnel is fine.
 Two years in, the cumulative misallocation is the difference between a profitable scale and a stalled one.

 The conventional view treats traffic as the lever.
 The structural reality is that traffic is the input that exposes which lever is broken.
 The lever is the position.